Polymer/pwa-starter-kit-hn/README.md

 * actions/
 * reducers/
   * Like [one of the Redux examples](https://github.com/reactjs/redux/tree/master/examples/real-world/src), actions and reducers are in their own directories
-* elements/
-  * Custom element definitions
-* modules/
+* components/
-  * Code depended on by elements but not necessarily related to that element definition.
-A module may be depended on by multiple elements.
+  * Custom element definitions that are statically or dynamically imported.
+Dynamically-imported components may also export functions that are used by the `updateLocation` action.